bitprj/curriculum/README.md

   - Ex.
 Activity 2.1.1 Bookkeeper Visuals
   - For non-core modules, just include module name
     - ex.
 Postman.1 Testing API Endpoints
+  - **Assign issues to your team members**
+    - with due date if necessary

 ### Stage 1: Before 1st Review

 - Developers
-  - Assigned a specific activity/lab to work in
+  - Assigned issues to work in, usually in a specific lab/activity
     - Each activity/lab is in an assigned folder
+    - Issue notifications can be found in top right corner
   - Create a branch named firstname_activityorlabname
     - ex.
 Kevin_AnalyzingTweetsActivity
   - Find issues to work on for your assigned activity/lab